 11:00 AM-3:00 PM

-Image of ticks.
 Ticks are the small wingless external parasites, living by hematophagy on the blood of mammals, birds, and occasionally reptiles and amphibians.
-Ticks are blood-sucking parasites that are often found in freshly mown grass, where they will rest themselves at the tip of a blade so as to ...Read More
+Ticks are blood-sucking parasites that are often found in freshly mown grass, where they will rest themselves at the tip of a blade so as to attach themselves ...Read More

-Image of dog laying down on the floor.
 Seizures are common in dogs, but more unusual in cats.
 Seizures are just symptoms which can occur with many kinds of diseases.
 They can happen because of diseases outside the brain or inside the brain.
-Low blood sugar that can happen with an overdose of insulin ...Read More
+Low blood sugar that can happen with an overdose of insulin or with a tumor of the pancreas can cause ...Read More

-Image of dog with hind leg shaved.
 Luxating patella is a condition where the kneecap (patella) moves out of its normal position.
 Luxating patella is one of the most common knee joint abnormalities of dogs, but it is only occasionally seen in cats.
 It may affect one or both of the knees.
-In some cases ...Read More
+In some cases it moves (luxates) towards the inside ...Read More

-Image of dog laying down.
 A liver shunt is also named a PSS, portosystemic shunt, portacaval shunt or portosystemic vascular anomaly.
 This abnormality occurs when a pet's venous blood from the intestine bypasses the liver.
-In the normal pet, blood vessels pick up nutrients from ingested material in ...Read More
+In the normal pet, blood vessels pick up nutrients from ingested material in the intestine and carry it ...Read More